 Next: , Previous: Motion, Up: Top

-PHP mode's indentation settings follow the PHP PEAR “Coding Standards”1.
-This has the consequence in PHP mode of making the indentation commands use four spaces, and not tabs.
+PHP mode provides indentation settings that follow the PHP PEAR “Coding Standards”2.
+It has the consequence in PHP mode of making the indentation commands use four spaces, and not tabs.
+This setting is turned on whenever the file name associated with a buffer includes the string “PEAR”, case insensitive and the file ends in “.php”.

 PHP does not appropriately indent HTML tags.
 See Embedded HTML.